Inferior olivary nucleus: Steroidogenesis

 The inferior olivary nucleus (ION) expresses key enzymes involved in steroidogenesis required for neuroprotection and maintenance.
 The most crucial of these enzymes is aromatase, which is the enzyme that is necessary for the conversion of testosterone into estradiol.
 Without aromatase, the ION is unable to make estradiol, and cannot recover from injury properly.

 Clinical significance

 Because the inferior olivary nucleus (ION) is tightly associated with the cerebellum, lesions in either the IO or the cerebellum results in degeneration in the other.
 There is little known about damage to the inferior olivary nucleus (IO) independent from the cerebellum.
 To date, the only known disorder which specifically targets the ION is an extremely rare form of degeneration called hypertrophic olivary degeneration (HOD).

 Although the ION is not often investigated on its own, degeneration in the ION has been identified in disorders that are typically associated with the cerebellum.
 These disorders include supranuclear palsy, Leigh disease, and SCA6, and there are several more.
 These disorders all involve motor coordination.
-Dysfunction of the ION is also been believed to play a central role in the etiology of essential tremor based, though that convention is not universally accepted.
+Dysfunction of the ION is also believed to play a central role in the etiology of essential tremor, though that convention is not universally accepted.